CEED/libCEED/examples/fluids/index.md

 - **SU** (streamline-upwind)

-  This method is a simplified version of *SUPG* {math:numref}`eq-weak-vector-ns-supg` which is developed for debugging/comparison purposes.
+  This method is a simplified version of *SUPG* {eq}`eq-weak-vector-ns-supg` which is developed for debugging/comparison purposes.
 The weak form for this method is

   $$
   \begin{aligned}